hiroshiban/cs150server/README.md

 **The repository contains *only* original source codes**: a MATLAB client (`cs150.m`), a Python client (`cs150.py`), and a lightweight C# command server (`cs150server.exe`) that you build locally.

-> **No Konica-Minolta DLLs or SDK files are distributed here, following the license and EURA provided by the manufacture.** You must obtain the official **LC‑MISDK** from Konica-Minolta website, and follow their license terms.
+> **No Konica-Minolta vendor DLLs or SDK files are distributed here, following the license and EURA provided by the manufacture.** You must obtain the official **LC‑MISDK** from Konica-Minolta website, and follow their license terms.

 Konica-Minolta’s **LC‑MISDK** is a .NET SDK for **CS-150/160** (and **LS-150**) luminance/color meters.
 Direct loading of the C# DLLs, for instance, by calling the AddAssenbly() function inside MATLAB would stack for its complicated dependencies on the external libraries.
 To overcome this difficulty, this project inserts a **minimal C# server** between MATLAB/Python and the SDK; MATLAB/Python sends text commands over stdin/stdout, and the server returns measured values as CSV.